sabbaken/bc-text-moderation/README.md

-# BC text moderation
+# Automated text moderation

-This is a NestJS backend designed to perform automatic moderation on text.
+This is a NestJS project designed to perform automatic moderation on text.
 This system provides an efficient solution for moderating user-generated content such as comments or posts by utilizing a pre-defined list of banned words.

 ## Development

+- Create .env file (use .env.example)
-Start mongodb-dev `docker-compose -p bc-text-moderation-dev -f ./docker-compose-dev.yml up -d`
+- Start mongodb-dev `docker-compose -p bc-text-moderation-dev -f ./docker-compose-dev.yml up -d`

-Seed db `npx nestjs-command seed:word-list`
+- Seed db `npx nestjs-command seed:word-list`

-Start dev server `start:dev`
+- Start dev server `start:dev`

 ## Deployment

+- Create .env file (use .env.example)
-Start mongodb-dev `docker-compose -p bc-text-moderation -f ./docker-compose.yml up -d`
+- Start mongodb-dev `docker-compose -p bc-text-moderation -f ./docker-compose.yml up -d`

-Seed db `npx nestjs-command seed:word-list`
+- Seed db `npx nestjs-command seed:word-list`

 ## How to use